Loading…

 Roundtable discussion.

-This is an interactive roundtable discussion about future initiatives for the ASM Curriculum Guidelines for Undergraduate Microbiology
+This is an interactive roundtable discussion about future initiatives for the ASM Curriculum Guidelines for Undergraduate Microbiology.
+We anticipate building a curated library of aligned learning outcomes and embarking on revising the Microbiology Concept Inventory.
+Come if you are interested in volunteering!

 Speakers